-Only one in 11 women in the UK identifies as a feminist (Fawcett Society, 2016).
+Only one in 11 women in the UK identifies as a feminist, according to a report published in 2016 (link below).
 Despite this, feminists collectively are both highly influential and deeply toxic to society.
 They are also utterly humourless, particularly feminist ‘comedians’ (e.g. Kate Smurfwit, Sandy Toxic).

 Along with many, we seek to preserve our sanity in relation to feminists with humour.
 We have a website dedicated to laughing at feminists, imaginatively titled Laughing at Feminists.
 The associated comedy channel, with 139 videos at the time of writing is here.